 by Roberta Matuson, Staples® Contributing Writer

-Companies that make engagement a priority can enjoy a competitive advantage in talent strategy and business results, one that is simply hard for others to replicate.
+Businesses that make engagement a priority can enjoy a competitive advantage in talent recruiting and business results, one that's hard for others to replicate.
 The 2013 Trends in Global Employee Engagement study, conducted by consulting firm Aon Hewitt, confirms a strong correlation between high levels of employee engagement and sales growth in the years following the increased engagement.
 Employees are a critical component to every organization, and their morale and motivation can be the difference between high levels of profitability and barely getting by.

 Begin by asking yourself what your employees need to be fully engaged.
 This will vary from one business to another.
 Consider conducting an employee survey or holding focus groups to learn more about your employees needs.

 1. Opportunity for development: Employees are seeking continuous growth.
 This can be particularly challenging for small businesses that typically operate as flat organizations.
-But it doesnt have to be that way if you think big like your larger competitors.
+But it doesnt have to be that way if you think big like your larger competitors do.

 Provide employees with opportunities to stretch themselves in their current positions.
 Establish performance goals that encourage employees to learn new skills.
-Wherever possible, cross-train employees so they can make a lateral move should another position open up in your firm.
+Wherever possible, cross-train employees so they can make a lateral move should another internal position open up.
 Demonstrate your commitment to employee development by providing reimbursement for those seeking to take classes or attend seminars to improve their performance.

 2. Employees want control over their work: Most people want to do good work, yet many employers operate as if this isnt the case.
 Instead of asking employees for their input, they create policies and procedures that prevent employees from doing their best.
 I recently experienced this while shopping at a drugstore without my loyalty card in hand.
 I could tell the man ringing up my transaction really wanted me to receive the discounted price, as he knew his job was to please the customer.
 However, company rules said that he could not do so without the risk of being fired.
 Eventually this clerk will tire of not being able to do his job well and will look for a role at another company that will give him more control over his work.